jbolns/LOKAL_for_Kafka/SETUP_GUIDANCE.md

 Having said that, the *'admin.py* file can help you rapidly set up topics to run LfK in its generic form.

-### Audio producer
+## Operational logic
+The following sections explain the overall production-consumption-production-consumption logic by which audios created in a specific local device are transcribed and made available to many other devices (which may or may not include the audio originator).

+> Note.
+Please keep in mind that LfK is compatible with both Avro and JSON schemas, which is handled via strategically placed IFs across files.

+### Producing audios (in local devices)
 Audio detection and production of audio messages is handled from the file called *producer_audios.py*.

 This file is logically divided into two sections.

-#### Audio producer > Watchdog
+#### Watchdog
 LfK uses Python Watchdog to keep an eye on the source folder (set in .env) for any audio files saved to it.
 Once an audio file is saved to the source folder, Watchdog sends the audio location to the second part of the producer.

 The structure of LfK's source folder is important.
 The folder has two levels of subfolders, which determine the type of transcription you will get.
 You can in theory drop audio files to this folder, but it might make more sense to think about it as a destination to programatically drop audios created by a different application (which allows you to easily manage the subfolder the audio goes to by, e.g., giving user choices via dropdowns):